DatDraggy/zen-help-bot/README.md

 - [ ] Clean up
 - [ ] How to mine
 - [ ] /community: Discord twitter etc
+- [ ] Add sendChatAction for longer operations

 ## Usage
 All commands associated with making a transaction will have a 0.0001 network fee.
 Keep that in mind when tipping or withdrawing.